 What the projection shows you

-The calculator will show your benefits due both on an unreduced basis such as redundancy and a reduced basis such as voluntary retirement.
+The pension calculator will show your benefits both on an unreduced basis (such as redundancy), and on a reduced basis (such as voluntary retirement).

 Tax free cash lump sum

-The results of the calculator show both the standard lump sum and yearly pension figures as well as the maximum permitted lump sum after conversion and the associated yearly pension figures.
+The results of the pension calculator shows both the standard lump sum and yearly pension figures, as well as the maximum tax free cash lump sum after conversion and the associated yearly pension figures.
 Before deciding whether to opt to reduce your yearly pension in order to obtain a larger lump sum, you may wish to take independent financial advice.

-Once you've used the calculator, if your unreduced (for example, redundancy) yearly pension is more than £50,000 per year, you may wish to contact the pension section for further details as you could be close to breaching the HMRC lifetime allowance limit.
+Once you've used the pension calculator, if your unreduced yearly pension is more than £45,000 per year, you may wish to contact us for further details, as you may be close to breaching the HMRC lifetime allowance limit.

-Use the calculator now on the Derbyshire County Council website.
+Use the pension calculator now on the Derbyshire County Council website.